-A tasty steak taken from the lower chest of the cow.
-Very similar to skirt steak, this steak also favours taste over tenderness.
+A tasty steak taken from the abdominal muscles of the cow.
+Occasionally called Bavette in the UK.
+Very similar to skirt steak, this steak is usually more tasty than tender.

 Taken from the leg of the cow, Shank is lean but very tough and would make poor steak.
-Instead cuts of shank should be ground or slow cooked to maximize tenderness
+Instead cuts of shank should be ground or slow cooked to be as tender as possible.

 A tasty steak taken from the belly of the cow, just below the ribs.
 Like Flank steak this steak is usually tastier than it is tender